openshift/enhancements/enhancements/network/persistent-ips-sdn-secondary-networks.md

 ### Non-Goals

-- IPv6 support is not required.
-- This enhancement's scope is limited to secondary networks - i.e. the default cluster network's IP allocation should still follow the pod lifecycle.
+- This enhancement's scope is limited to secondary networks of `layer2` or `localnet` topologies; meaning any type of routed topology (e.g. the default cluster network **or** routed topology secondary networks) IP allocation should still follow the pod lifecycle.

 ## Proposal